zyf993/EC601-A1/Project2/README.md

 # Project 2
 Reference : Tweepy link "https://docs.tweepy.org/en/latest/#" use the library and most model here.
+GoogleNLP model can be checked at the offical website.
+If using python: "https://codelabs.developers.google.com/codelabs/cloud-natural-language-python3"
 # Phase 1
 Twitter delayed the developer account application.
 Notified at the beginning.